THE FUTURE OF WORK

 Registering your internship

-A critical process to earning academic credits for your internship is registering the internship experience.
-This is a multi-step process that includes securing an internship, finding and academic advisor, logging information in Handshake and securing a CRN for course registration.
+If you are using an internship to fill the requirement, an important process is registering the internship experience.
+This is a multi-step process that includes securing an internship, logging information in Handshake and securing a CRN for course registration.
 Don't skip this page!
-Learn more

 program requirements